Calphalon Classic Stainless Steel:

 Both sets have good quality pans that will give you even heat and will last you for years.

-But Calphalon Tri-ply is more expensive than Calphalon Classic and there’s a reason for it.
+But Calphalon Tri-ply is more expensive than Calphalon Classic stainless steel and there’s a reason for it.
 It is made of heavy gauge material (vs medium gauge) and the aluminum core runs all the way up the sides instead of just at the bottom.
 This means it is stronger and will give even better heat conduction.
 So in a nutshell, Calphalon Tri-ply is heavier and better quality.

 The other main difference is an aesthetic one: tri-ply has a polished stainless steel finish while classic has a brushed finish.